A spare disk is used in a RAID 5 recovery in case you need to recreate the information on the new disk after you recover data. But wait, there’s more!

 Due to the parity feature on all the disks, data is secure during the recovery if only one disk fails.
 A RAID 5 requires a minimum of 3 drives, although many more disks can be included in the block.
 The amount of drives that one can include depends on the RAID controller a system has.

-The data will start copying the data if drive failure is detected.
+The data will start copying the data if drive failures is detected.
 Therefore, if the data from the failed drive is copied, other drives may fail too.
 Hence, if the reconstruction process after the RAID recovery takes time, the entire array is susceptible to data loss.

 Instances of pushing the array online might cause damage and lead to corruption.
 If you are new to a RAID recovery, a data recovery software to recover data is not advisable.